Have You Been Charged With a Crime?

 The conviction was overturned due to allegedly intimidating police interrogation methods.
 After a retrial that included witnesses and other evidence, Miranda was again convicted.
 His trial was, however, then assured of being fair, and the original conviction was upheld.
 You can find everything you'd like to know about the Miranda Warning here.
 I have also blogged more about Miranda Warnings and the Exclusionary Rule here.

 It is important to note, that Miranda Warnings only apply if you are in legal custody, not simply stopped for questioning or while being investigated.
-Legal custody can be defined as not free to leave.
-Sometimes whether or not a Miranda Warning was read properly and whether or not it informed a criminal defendant of his Right to Remain Silent is a contentious subject in Court and an experienced and aggressive criminal lawyer can argue statements or evidence obtained without a proper Miranda Warning should be thrown out of court as illegally obtained.
+Legal custody can be defined as "not free to leave."
+Sometimes whether or not a Miranda Warning was read properly and whether or not it informed a criminal defendant of his Right to Remain Silent is a contentious subject in court and an experienced and aggressive criminal lawyer can argue statements or evidence obtained without a proper Miranda Warning should be thrown out of court as illegally obtained and therefore inadmissible.
 Whether or not the subject was in custody at the time is an essential element to this equation and can lead to a criminal defense attorney filing a motion to exclude the evidence or statements from trial.
-You must also invoke your Right and not continue speaking with an officer.
-If you unequivocally invoke your Right to Remain silent then any questioning of a criminal suspect must cease.
+You must also invoke your Right to Remain Silent and not continue speaking with an officer.
+If you unequivocally invoke your Right to Remain Silent, then any and all questioning must cease.
 If on the other hand, you continue speaking with an officer after suggesting you'd like an attorney then the officer does not need to stop interrogation.
 Please note, the only information you are required to give law enforcement is your identification information, your name and sometimes address, or drivers license if you are on a public roadway while operating a vehicle.

 Police will often lie and trick criminal suspects into making statements against their best interest.
+This tactic is deemed to be allowed!
 Often times confessions are illegally obtained and may even be false.
-So to answer our question above, the first thing you should do if you have been arrested, accused or under investigation for a crime in Alabama is simple, SHUT UP!
+So to answer our question above, the first thing you should do if you have been arrested, accused or under investigation for a crime in Alabama is simple, SHUT UP AND LAWYER UP!
+Shut Up and Lawyer Up!
 Invoke your Right to Remain Silent and ask for a lawyer immediately.
-This cannot be used against you in Court.
+This cannot be used against you in court.
 Often the police investigators will try and tell you that things will, "go easier for you," or "I can only help you if you talk me," and this is simply an investigative tactic to get confessions and evidence that may be used against you at your trial for an alleged crime.

 Hire the Best Criminal Defense Lawyer You Can Afford